r-suzuki/dateback/README.md

 dateback::collect(pkgs = "ranger", date = "2023-03-01", outdir = "out_dir")
 ```

-It downloads the source `tar.gz` files which were available on the day.
+It downloads the latest `tar.gz` source packages on the day.
 Here is an excerpt from the log:

 ```
   package   file                       date       status